 "Chemical peels are tried and true, and one of my favourite ways to stimulate collagen, smooth texture irregularities, acne scarring, fine lines and give an overall brightness to the skin," says Amy.
-"They utilize acids that raise the acidity of the skin," and this results in a pH change.
+"They utilise acids that raise the acidity of the skin," and this results in a pH change.
 Once this happens, the acids chemically loosen dead skin.
 "This allows for exfoliation to occur, which stimulates collagen, lightens discolouration and smooths skin texture," says Amy.

 Fatma Gunduz, senior aesthetician at Skin & Sanctuary, says most chemical peels penetrate the uppermost layers of the skin.
 The standard ingredients in a chemical peel are alpha hydroxy acids or AHAs – lactic acid, glycolic acid, tartaric acid, malic acid and citric acid – along with the beta hydroxy acid (BHA) salicylic acid.

-As the skin peels (which isn't as dramatic as it sounds, nor should it be painful when it happens), Fatma says it lifts off things like sun damage and age spots, as well as minimizing the concerns Amy mentioned.
+As the skin peels (which isn't as dramatic as it sounds, nor should it be painful when it happens), Fatma says it lifts off things like sun damage and age spots, as well as minimising the concerns Amy mentioned.
 "The skin cells that peel off are naturally replaced with new ones," says Fatma, "which helps to freshen our tired faces.
-They can also be customized to your concerns and will have people asking what you’ve done to get a fresher, dewy glow," as shown by TikToker @sophaniit.
+They can also be customised to your concerns and will have people asking what you’ve done to get a fresher, dewy glow," as shown by TikToker @sophaniit.

 Which skin concerns can a chemical peel help with?